vaibhawvipul/First-steps-towards-Deep-Learning/README.md

 ### How can you contribute?
 - You can contribute by creating better image assests.
-- You can add better explanations to the topics
+- You can add better explanations to the topics.
+- You can add working google colab notebooks.
+- You can add more pytorch examples for beginners.

 Feel free to raise PR and contribute.